-How will this work?
+How will the Windsor Framework Agreement work?

 The ‘Green Lane’

 While a date for new requirements hasn’t been announced, a new internal market system will be established in the UK for GB goods bound for sale in NI.
 These goods will travel along the ‘green lane’ whereby businesses can submit a reduced amount of data for their goods.
-As part of the Trusted Trader Scheme (TTS), business can submit standard commercial information for goods destined for the UK/NI.
+As part of the Trusted Trader Scheme (TTS), businesses can submit standard commercial information for goods destined for the UK/NI.
 Only Trusted Traders can use the green lane.

 The ‘Red Lane’